asierabreu/spark-course/README.md

 ## Virtual Cluster Start-up

+1. Open a terminal on your computer

-1. Checkout the git repository to your computer:
+2. Checkout the git repository to your computer:

 ```
 git clone https://github.com/asierabreu/spark-course
 ```
-2. Boot-up the Virtual Cluster.
+3. Boot-up the Virtual Cluster.
 The first time each VM will be provisioned with software which may take up to 15 min.
 When completed connect to it via ssh :
 ```
 cd spark-course
 vagrant up # *now wait for cluster to be created and provisioned (15 min)*